shaaibu7/To-Do-List/README.md

 # 📖 To Do List with Webpack <a name="about-project"></a>

-This project is about building a todo list with add, remove and other features that keeps track of your daily schedule.
+This web application offers a simple and effective way to manage your tasks.
+Add, edit, mark tasks as completed, and delete them effortlessly.
+Stay on top of your to-do list with this user-friendly tool that helps you stay organized and productive.
+Accessible from any web browser, it ensures your tasks are just a click away, making daily task management a breeze.

 ## 🛠 Built With <a name="built-with"></a>